nhhegde/minimalist_item_catalog/README.md

 `flask=0.12.2`
 `sqlalchemy=1.1.11`
 `oauth2client=4.1.2`
-`postgresql 9.6`
-`psycopg2`
+`postgresql=9.6`
+`psycopg2=2.7.3`

 The use of a virtual environment is recommended for installation.
 This project is deployed on amazon lightsail.
 The server is not kept up continuously.

 # Setup

+- Install postgresql, make sure the psql server is running on port 5432.
+- Create the database `user_item_catalog`
+- Add the current user to the psql server (give the current user permission to use the database).
+- Update the database url used by sqlalchemy.
+See database_setup.py for details.
+The url should be stored in an import but is not at the moment.
+You will need to change every python file with the url.

 Run the following commands to setup the database:
 -`python3 database_setup.py` -- Creates the database and sqlalchemy orm mapping.
-WARNING, DELETES EXISTING DATABASE OF THE SAME NAME (sqlite:///user_item_catalog.db) BEFORE CREATING
+WARNING, DELETES EXISTING DATABASE OF THE SAME NAME BEFORE CREATING

 -`python3 add_test_user.py` -- Adds test_user to the database, which can be accessed at any time by accessing the localhost:8080/test after running the server. test_user's id is `"TEST"` and username is `"test_user"`.